stylify/web/content/blog/style-your-vuejs-website-faster-with-stylify-css.md

 ```

 ## Configure anything you need
-The examples above doesn't include everything Stylify CSS can do:
+The examples above don't include everything Stylify CSS can do:
 - You can map [nested files](https://stylifycss.com/docs/bundler#files-content-option) in the template
 - Style [global selectors](https://stylifycss.com/docs/stylify/compiler#customselectors)
 - Define [custom screens](https://stylifycss.com/docs/stylify/compiler#screens)
-- Add [own macros](https://stylifycss.com/docs/stylify/compiler#macros) like `ml:20px` for margin-left
+- Add [your macros](https://stylifycss.com/docs/stylify/compiler#macros) like `ml:20px` for margin-left
 - And a lot more

-Feel free to [checkout the docs](https://stylifycss.com/docs/get-started) to learn more 💎.
+Feel free to [check out the docs](https://stylifycss.com/docs/get-started) to learn more 💎.